 Online interest for Gucci over time

-Famous French luxury house Louis Vuitton, or LV, ranks number three on our list of the most popular high-end brands online.
-The popularity of the brand has particularly grown after they announced that famous streetwear and digital-powered designer Virgil Abloh would become their new menswear Artistic Director.
+Famous French luxury house Louis Vuitton, or LV, gained one point to rank number two on our list of the most popular high-end brands online.
+The popularity of the brand has particularly grown after streetwear celebrity designer Virgil Abloh became their menswear Artistic Director.

 Most popular Louis Vuitton items online